MLEM now offers deployment to Kubernetes and Sagemaker with a single command.

 data(required) - Input to the model.

-target_project(optional) - The path to project to save the results to.
+target_project(optional) - Path to MLEM project to save the result to.

 WrongMethodError- Thrown if wrong method name for model is provided